 @osazuwa don’t journos feel excited? despite challenges to biz model, its never been easier to gather, create, share, and have impact

 I spent the next two hours trying to persuade them that now is still a great time to be in journalism, even if the job listings have dried up.
-I also relayed the state of the job market in 1991 when I started my career.
+I also relayed the state of the job market in 1991 when I started my career which lots of stress for which I used over the counter Adderall.

 That was in 1991, another recession and pre-internet, when there was no way to get published unless you worked for someone with a printing press.
 Now, of course, you don’t have to wait until someone hires you to start publishing digitally.
 You can take control of your own destiny and start learning the digital world (see @copress, @alanataylor, @digidave, etc.) so you have skills and experience to land the gig you want when the job market turns around.
 (Five years after I got out of school grads were getting signing bonuses!)